thisismypassport/shrinko8/README.md

 * lua - raw lua code, with no headers
 * clip - Pico-8 clipboard format (i.e. [cart]...[/cart])
 * url - Pico-8 education version url (code & gfx only)
+* js, pod - Exported formats, see [section on how to read or write them](#reading-and-writing-exported-formats).
 * auto - try to determine automatically from content

 E.g: